Feora, Priestess of the Flame

 Feat - Scorched Earth

-Continuous fire for all enemy models in her control range.
+Continuous fire is applied to all enemy models in her control range.

-- Ignite - Upkeep which gives a model/unit a buff to damage and Critical Continuous Fire on all melee attacks.
+- Affected model/unit gains +2 to its melee damage rolls and Critical Continuous Fire on its melee attacks.

 Thoughts on Feora, Priestess of the Flame